Social Media Aggravates Credibility at New York Times

 …The report also…recommended that reporters be given television training…NY Times

 …Orville Schell, dean of the journalism school at the University of California, Berkeley, said The Times had to strike a balance between ‘smart public relations’ and ‘letting your work speak for itself…”NY Times

-But the best public relations is about advocacy, not spin.
+But the best public relations firms will tell you that about advocacy, not spin.

-Public relations has the opportunity to help not just The New York Times, but organizations everywhere enter into productive conversations with their markets.
+Public relations can help not just The New York Times but organizations everywhere enter productive conversations with their markets.

-I also think The Times should be less defensive about recognizing the positive contributions corporate communications can make to the process, and start thinking proactively about how it might transform its personnel hierarchy to recognize this newly created hole and rise to the occassion.
+I also think The Times should be less defensive about recognizing the positive contributions corporate communications can make to the process and start thinking proactively about how it might transform its personnel hierarchy to recognize this newly created hole and rise to the occasion.

 The article ends with this quote, which says it all…